Air Traffic Controller (series): Air Traffic Controller 4

 Air Traffic Controller 4 is an air traffic control simulation game developed by TechnoBrain as a successor to the Air Traffic Controller 3.
 The game is compatible with Windows 7, Windows 8, Windows 8.1 and Windows 10, until ROAH - Naha, which is no longer compatible with Windows 7 and 8.
 The first installment, RJTT - Haneda was originally planned to be released on July 15, 2015, but the developers delayed the release of the game to August 28, 2015.
-However, TechnoBrain delayed again to September 17, 2015 for testing the Windows 10 compatibility.
+However, TechnoBrain delayed again to September 17, 2015, for testing the Windows 10 compatibility.

 Since March 22, 2018, TechnoBrain released RJTT2 - Haneda 2, RJFF - Fukuoka, RJGG - Centrair, RJCC - New Chitose, ROAH - Naha, and RJSS - Sendai on Android and iOS.

 Airports and airplanes are more realistically scaled.
 In-game time counter is now progressing as the same speed as real time.
 Furthermore, more gates are added for every airport to match their real-life counterparts compared to the previous games.
 There are also stages based on the actual schedule of the airports of which the players can select the time frame and channels they wish to take charge.
 Players can't choose runway for the plane to takeoff, landing nor even go-around unless the runway section (e.g. 16L, 16R. etc.) are opened due to changes to the wind pattern (only for RJTT - Haneda).
-Unlike the previous games, if the planes line up with one another, the game will not result in a head-on game over (only in Normal Mode) unless they're heading into each other.
+Unlike the previous games, if the planes line up to follow another, the game will not result in a head-on collision game over (only in Normal Mode) unless they're heading into each other.
 Players can select planes at the top of it or at the flight control selection bar (bottom-right during gameplay).
 TechnoBrain Airlines also appears here like in ATC3, occasionally presenting problems for players to solve or work around (for the main stages of the game) as well as replacing airlines not included in game.

 Similar to previous games, the game consists of two modes (Normal Mode and Game Mode).
 Game Mode is more challenging because player needs to pay attention to the planes on the ground to prevent head-on game over.
 However, these two modes were later omitted for future installments.

 The game consists of 10 total installments and 4 expansion packs as of August 2022.